 - IRS: Information for claiming an exemption through the IRS when you file your taxes can be found at www.irs.gov.

 MNsure uses the federal Health Insurance Marketplace to process exemption applications.
 The federal government will notify you if you qualify for an exemption.
-If you apply to HealthCare.gov and qualify, you will receive an Exemption Certificate Number that you'll need for your federal income tax return you file for the year of the exemption.
+If you apply to HealthCare.gov and qualify, you will receive an exemption certificate number that you'll need for your federal income tax return you file for the year of the exemption.
 For questions about the status of your application or your eligibility for an exemption, visit HealthCare.gov, or call the Health Insurance Marketplace Help Center at 800-318-2596.
 TTY users should call 855-889-4325.
 If you have questions about how to get a copy of and where to submit the application form, call the MNsure Contact Center at 855-366-7873 or 651-539-2099.

-Exemption for Unaffordable Coverage through MNsure
+Exemptions for Unaffordable Coverage through MNsure

-- You can claim this exemption for the months in 2017 when you did not have coverage when you fill out your 2017 federal tax return, which is due in 2018; or
+You can claim this exemption based on coverage being unaffordable for the months in 2018 when you did not have coverage when you fill out your 2018 tax return, which is due in 2019.

-- The premium amount for the lowest cost 2017 bronze plan that would have covered all members of your household seeking an exemption; and
+- The premium amount for the lowest cost 2018 bronze plan that would have covered all members of your household seeking an exemption; and

 This information is easy to find using the instructions below.